Deferred Action for Childhood Arrivals (DACA)

 - Have not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.

-DACA approvals are valid for three years and may be renewed so long as DHS continues the program.
+DACA approvals are valid for two years and may be renewed so long as DHS continues the program.
 It is important to note that Deferred Action for Childhood Arrivals is a policy action and not the result of new legislation.
 DACA is not the DREAM Act and does not confer a lawful status nor a path to permanent residence.

 Deferred Action for Childhood Arrivals (DACA) Renewal